Applies to:

 The following subsections provide more details about each of these different alternatives.

 A good design of the data model can have a big impact on the query performance.
 One important factor to look at is making sure the model allows maximizing the delegation to the sources.
 When a query uses two or more views that rely on the same JDBC or ODBC data source (i.e there is no federation), Virtual DataPort will try to delegate the entire execution to the source database as a single query.
 This strategy may save a significant amount of execution time in complex views.
-When Virtual DataPort is unable to delegate the entire process of a certain query to a source database, it will indicate a reason in an parameter called No Delegation Cause, available in the execution trace under Advanced parameters.
+When Virtual DataPort is unable to delegate the entire process of a certain query to a source database, it will indicate a reason in a parameter called No Delegation Cause, available in the execution trace under Advanced Properties.

-If the model includes custom functions consider developing custom functions that, besides being executable by the Virtual DataPort server, can be delegated to JDBC data sources.
+If the model includes custom functions, consider developing custom functions that, besides being executable by the Virtual DataPort server, can be delegated to JDBC data sources.
 That means that when possible, instead of executing the Java code of the custom function, the Server invokes a function of the database.
 The Virtual DataPort Developer Guide has more information about this Denodo feature.

 If the operation is not pushed to the data source due to a custom policy, review if there are alternative ways to apply the same security restrictions without compromising the performance.

 Furthermore, the Data Virtualization engine applies query partitioning techniques (branch pruning) to ignore unnecessary query branches that are removed for better performance.
 Applying this optimization the number of rows that is necessary to bring from the data source to Denodo can be significantly reduced.
 For a query where branch pruning can be applied but it is not, review the transformations made by the Denodo query optimizer and look for the possibility of their application by, for example, removing redundant branches of queries (Partitioned Unions) which can prevent access to some data sources.
-Check if the meta-information and configuration settings that are relevant for the Query Optimizer module are correctly declared (see the ‘Review the configuration of the query optimizer’ section).
+Check if the meta-information and configuration settings that are relevant for the Query Optimizer module are correctly declared (see the ‘Review the configuration of the query optimizer section).

 Since Denodo update 20200310, when a branch pruning optimization can not be applied an icon will be shown beside the view that could not be delegated and the No simplification cause parameter will show the reason why the simplification was not possible.
 See an example in the execution trace below:

 In addition, if the cost-based optimization is enabled, the execution engine selects the best execution plan based on the estimated cost of executing them.
 If the query is asking for aggregated data, make sure that Denodo is applying the aggregation push-down optimization and therefore obtaining a partially aggregated result from the source.
 This optimization will reduce the execution times, in addition to movement of data through the network.
-If the query is not being rewritten taking into account the aggregation push-down, review if the meta-information and configuration settings that are relevant for the Query Optimizer module are correctly declared (see the ‘Review the configuration of the query optimizer’ section).
+If the query is not being rewritten taking into account the aggregation push-down, review if the meta-information and configuration settings that are relevant for the Query Optimizer module are correctly declared (see the ‘Review the configuration of the query optimizer section).

 Finally, check the modeling recommendations in Denodo for an up to date guide on modeling and its performance implications.